JanKonradK/DeepApply/README.md

     -   The job is queued.
     -   The **Browser Worker** launches a stealth browser.
     -   It scrapes the page and extracts the form fields.
-    -   **Grok 4.1** analyzes the form and your profile data to generate perfect answers.
+    -   **Grok 4.1 Fast** analyzes the form and your profile data to generate perfect answers.
     -   The worker fills the form and saves a screenshot (check `services/browser-worker/screenshots`).

 ---